 The Krapow plants may differ slightly.
-The ones in Thailand have longer, narrower leafs, and are a slightly paler shade of grayish green.
-The ones growing in other gardens may have fatter leafs, with an interesting purple shading on some of the leafs.
+The ones in Thailand have longer, narrower leaves, and are a slightly paler shade of greyish green.
+The ones growing in other gardens may have fatter leaves, with an interesting purple shading on some of the leaves.
 They actually look more like Thai Basil, but when you pick one up and crush it between your fingers, the scent is undeniably Krapow.
 Thai Basil is more licorice-y.
 This Krapow in the picture above, on the other hand, is spicier with a hint of citrus and mint.
 It’s hard to explain in words really.
 You just have to find them and smell them side by side.
 Or you don’t have to.
 Buy whichever you can find at the stores near you, they both make pretty tasty stir-fries.

-About a pound (500g) or ground pork will be okay for a regular sized dish.
+About a pound (500g) or ground pork will be okay for a regular-sized dish.
 Experts have recommended fatty instead of lean ground pork.
-Fat is where the flavor is, people often say.
+Fat is where the flavour is, people often say.
 But, as I said, you can use just about any protein you want.
 So, pick whatever that’ll make you happy.

 Now you throw in the ground pork.
-Give it a couple toss.
+Give it a couple of toss.
 A few splashes of fish sauce.
 Yes, fish sauce, or alternatively a splash or two of thick soy sauce.
-That’s what they use everywhere in Thailand, just to give this stir-fry a bit of color.
+That’s what they use everywhere in Thailand, just to give this stir-fry a bit of colour.